Palagent/project_klaara/README.md

 # LoRA as Memory: A Parametric Approach to Embodied, Adaptive Cognition in Artificial Agents
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-**Title:**
+---

+## Title

-*LoRA as Memory: A Parameteric Approach to Embodied, Adaptive Cognition in Artificial Agents*
+*LoRA as Memory: A Parametric Approach to Embodied, Adaptive Cognition in Artificial Agents*

 **Authors:**
-Jouni Kantola (Independent Researcher) with the help of abstract creation and translation: Claude 4.5, Qwen (Philosophical Model #7342)
+Jouni Kantola (Independent Researcher)
+with help: Claude 4.5, Qwen (Philosophical Model #7342)
-Affiliation: Klaara Project – Exploring Human-Centric AGI through Integrated Cognitive Architectures
+**Affiliation:** Klaara Project – Exploring Human-Centric AGI through Integrated Cognitive Architectures
-Date: 31.12.2025
+**Date:** 31.12.2025
-Version: 1.1
+**Version:** 1.1

 ---

-### Abstract
+## Abstract

-We propose a novel cognitive architecture for artificial general intelligence (AGI) in which **Low-Rank Adaptation (LoRA)** is reimagined not as a fine-tuning technique, but as a *parameteric memory substrate*.
-This model—dubbed **LIKKA** (*LoRA-based Integrated Kinesthetic Cognitive Architecture*)—treats learned experiences as dynamic, contextually activated parameter modifications rather than symbolic or textual records.
+We propose a novel cognitive architecture for artificial general intelligence (AGI) in which **Low-Rank Adaptation (LoRA)** is reimagined not as a fine-tuning technique, but as a *parametric memory system* for scalable, embodied learning in artificial agents.

-Our model draws inspiration from recent advances in vision-language (VL) systems and diffusion-based generative models, where spatial reasoning and multimodal grounding reveal emergent understanding that exceeds symbolic description.
-Notably, high-fidelity image generation exhibits a form of semantic embodiment—where abstract concepts such as emotion, tension, or intention are not merely illustrated, but felt through composition, lighting, gesture, and context.
-This suggests that visual models learn not just mappings from text to pixels, but latent structures of experiential meaning.
+Our model draws inspiration from recent advances in vision-language (VL) systems and diffusion-based generative models, where spatial reasoning and multimodal grounding reveal emergent understanding through experience.

 By grounding memory in model parameters themselves, LIKKA enables scalable, implicit learning that mirrors biological neuroplasticity.
-The system operates across three tiers: a persistent **Identity LoRA** encoding core values and ethical frameworks; contextual LoRAs representing situational adaptations; and emergent **Micro-LoRAs**, autonomously generated from sensory-motor experiences.
-These components are spatially indexed using vector databases (e.g., Qdrant), enabling fast retrieval and fusion based on environmental and emotional cues.
+The system operates across three tiers: a persistent **Identity LoRA**, dynamically loaded **Contextual LoRAs**, and autonomously generated **Micro-LoRAs** reflecting lived experience.

-By integrating such principles into LIKKA’s LoRA-based memory system, we aim to ground artificial cognition in spatially situated, affectively resonant experience—bridging the gap between abstract reasoning and embodied understanding.
+By integrating such principles into LIKKA’s LoRA-based memory system, we aim to ground artificial cognition in spatially situated, affectively resonant experience—bridging the gap between abstract language and concrete embodiment.

 This paper outlines the theoretical foundation, architectural design, and early implementation roadmap of LIKKA.
-We argue that such an approach moves beyond reactive language models toward agents capable of genuine adaptation, continuity of self, and responsibility-driven behavior—cornerstones of human-like cognition.
+We argue that such an approach moves beyond reactive language models toward agents capable of growth, adaptation, and responsibility.

 ---

-### 1. Introduction
+## 1. Introduction

 Contemporary AI systems rely heavily on externalized memory mechanisms: retrieval-augmented generation (RAG), extended context windows, or static fine-tuned weights.
-While effective, these methods face critical limitations:
+While effective, these methods face key limitations:

 - **Scalability**: Retrieval time grows with memory volume.
 - **Explicitness**: All knowledge remains surface-level, requiring conscious access.